ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

   deriving (Show, Eq, Functor)

-instance (Monoid a, Representable r) => Monoid (MRep r a) where mempty = MRep $ tabulate (const mempty)
+instance (Monoid a, Representable r) => Monoid (MRep r a) where -- The empty Representable is filled with mempty mempty = MRep $ tabulate (const mempty)
   -- We can just tabulate a new representable where the value is the `mappend` of -- the other two representables.
-BTW `index a `mapend` index b` depends on -- the monoid instance for functions, so go check that out if you haven't seen it!
+BTW (index a `mappend` index b) depends on -- the monoid instance for functions, so go check that out if you haven't seen it!
   (MRep a) `mappend` (MRep b) = MRep . tabulate $ index a `mappend` index b
 ```

+## Using `repSort`

 Great!
 Let's see some examples so we can get a handle on what this does!
 First I'll
 set up a super simple but useful Representable for Pair: